leon9078/Z87X-OC_Catalina/README.md

 # Install macOS

-## If you want Hibernation, first prepare OpenCore for the detection
+## If you want to adventure with Hibernation, first prepare OpenCore for the detection

-- In config.plist set:
-  - Kernel > Patch > [Disable RTC wake scheduling] | false
-  - Misc > Boot > HibernateMode | RTC
+- config.plist > Misc > Boot > HibernateMode | RTC

 "restoreMachineState" MUST be enabled ONLY for hibernation (and not normal sleep).
 Because of this you have 2 options, see below